Golden Angel

 The Golden Angel (Czech: Zlatý Anděl) is an administrative complex situated in Prague.
 The designer was French architect Jean Nouvel.

 The structure is located in the immediate vicinity of The Angel Crossroad (Křižovatka Anděl) which was named after The Golden Angel's Pharmacy (Lékárna U Zlatého Anděla).
-The pharmacy as well as its symbol - gilded statue of an angel - was demolished in 1980 to make a room for new subway station.
+The pharmacy as well as its symbol - a gilded statue of an angel - was demolished in 1980 to make a room for new subway station.